-Getting Away from Fear's Grip – Common Sense Firearm Regulation using Capitalistic Measures
+Getting Away from Fear's Grip – Common Sense Firearm Protection Proposal Using Capitalistic Measures

 This firearm regulation proposal uses a capitalistic system in order to remove the two major drivers for attracting consumers to products.

 - Risk of Rarity: The consumer behavior trends of commerce in attracting consumers to products shows that when rarity exists or threatens to exist, the price of the product increases or consumers are drawn to the product to buy it in bulk.
 Therefore, any actions that would attempt to restrict firearms directly or any of its parts would create an increased risk of making it more attractive to black market sellers with a higher price tag.

 - Fear: Human behavior trends in history reveals that fear is the strongest motivator of action.
 When applied to a product, the fear of something can create an instant draw to that product by consumers.
 “Buy this and you will be safe,” “There’s no price for freedom!”

 By using a system that is already recognized at its surface level by each state, we can implement a new system that brings accountability, responsibility, and safety to a hazardous tool designed to kill while offering communities opportunities of economic development and job growth and decreases the demand off of already overburdened federal and state agencies.
 This system does not infringe on any constitutional rights as the option to own is still open to all U.S. citizens as directed by the U.S. Constitution, II Amendment.

 II.
 The Proposal

 - Create a licensing system that is similar in set up to vehicles.

 Specialized firearm, Special B license;